We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Current Status:

 MASLO is currently in the ATS Beta phase of the project, running from April to end of 2025.
-This phase focuses on iterative design, development and testing of the new ATS licensing service.
+This phase focuses on building, testing and rolling out of the new ATS licensing service.

 Useful Links